owenjm/damidseq_pipeline/README.md

 An example set of two small (3000 reads each) fastq.gz files and an index.txt file are provided in the zip archive (as "example.zip"), or you can [download these separately](github.com/owenjm/damid_pipeline/blob/master/example.zip?raw=true).
 Running the pipeline script on these files should successfully produce a polII-vs-Dam.gff ratio file as output.

-### Output

-The final output will be two ratio files: Sample-vs-DAM.gff and Sample-vs-DAM.gatc.gff.
-The .gatc.gff file represents the GATC fragments (based on the reference genome) and should be used for all subsequent analysis.
-The other ratio file contains the coverageBed bins (i.e. 75nt bins by default) and may be useful for data representation.

-The pipeline script can output the final ratio files in BedGraph format if the --bedgraph command-line switch is used.

-Either file can be converted to .tdf format for viewing in IGV via the gff2tdf.pl script.